 You'll no doubt hear the phrase "Happy Holidays!" about a thousand times over the next month.
-Here at Schramm Insurance Services, we'd like to change that a little bit: "Happy – and Safe – Holidays!"
+Here at Omega Pacific Insurance, we'd like to change that a little bit: "Happy – and Safe – Holidays!"

 During November and December, according to estimates by the Consumer Product Safety Commission, about 12,000 people are treated in emergency rooms nationwide due to holiday-related decorating accidents.
 Add to that the number of fires involving Christmas trees, candles and fireplaces, and you can see the importance of making safety a part of your holiday preparations.